bmc/cheat-sheets/pbx.md

 DID number, or routing won't work.

 Be sure to define a destination (e.g., a ring group or extension.)

+**Google Voice Note**: If you want to route from a Google Voice trunk, just create a new route and put the Google Voice number in the **DID Number** field.

 ### Outbound route